grounded-ai/grounded_ai/README.md

 ### Overview

 The `grounded-ai` package is a powerful tool developed by GroundedAI to evaluate the performance of large language models (LLMs) and their applications.
-It leverages small language models and adapters to compute various metrics, providing insights into the quality and reliability of LLM outputs.
+It leverages our own fine tuned small language models and metric specific adapters to compute various metrics, providing insights into the quality and reliability of LLM outputs.
+Our models can be found here: https://huggingface.co/grounded-ai

 ### Features